DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-actions.md

 [Action](../reference/action.md) is a plugin primitive that shares a function defined in a plugin among all plugins of a plugin based component.

-Commonly, action execution should cause changes in a plugin markup.
-For this, use another visualization primitive - [TemplateConnector](../reference/template-connector.md), which updates the markup according to the action result.
+Commonly, action is used to execute a function associated with it from a UI event handler defined in the markup of another plugin.
+For this, use the [TemplateConnector](../reference/template-connector.md) primitive.

 .embedded-demo({ "path": "core-action/simple-action", "defaultTab": "source" })